How to use a STG-44 (Sturmgewehr 44) in under 60 seconds!

 Quick Summary

-The STG-44 (Sturmgewehr 44) is a historical rifle featuring a long-stroke piston and tilting bolt action, chambered in 8mm Kurz.
-Its safety selector is on the left, indicated by exposed letters.
-Sights are similar to the K98, and the bolt does not lock back on an empty magazine.
+The STG-44 operates with a long-stroke piston and tilting bolt, chambered in 8mm Kurz.
+Its safety selector is on the left side, and the sights are a V-notch rear with a post front.
+Notably, the bolt does not lock back on an empty magazine.

 Chapters